Ed Oliver (golfer): Early life

+Professional career

-Oliver won eight times on the PGA Tour in the 1940s and 1950s.
-He was well known for finishing second in several major championships, but not letting it get him down.
+At the age of 19, Oliver turned pro.
+He won eight times on the PGA Tour in the 1940s and 1950s.
+Oliver was well known for finishing second in several major championships but not letting it get him down.
 He lost to Ben Hogan in the finals of the 1946 PGA Championship, was runner-up to Julius Boros in the 1952 U.S. Open, and to Hogan at the 1953 Masters.
-He seemed to have a knack of playing his best golf against the greatest players.
+Oliver seemed to have a knack of playing his best golf against the greatest players.
 He defeated Ben Hogan in San Francisco and Phoenix in 1940 and at the 1941 Western Open.
-He defeated Hogan again in late 1945 at the Durham Jaycee Open but suffered high profile losses to him in later years.
-Not long after expressing his concern over playing with Hogan in the 1951 Colonial National Invitation Tournament, which ended badly for him, he faced him in the final group at the 1952 U.S. Open.
+Oliver defeated Hogan again in late 1945 at the Durham Jaycee Open but suffered high profile losses to him in later years.
+Not long after expressing his concern over playing with Hogan at the 1951 the Colonial which ended badly for him, he faced him in the final group at the 1952 U.S. Open.
 It turned out to be one of Oliver's greatest performances as he came from five behind golf's leading man over the final 36 holes in the Texas heat.
-Unfortunately he could not overcome the lead of Julius Boros who took the title, while Oliver finished second.
+Unfortunately he could not overcome the lead of Julius Boros who took the title while Oliver finished second.

 Oliver had a couple big wins against Byron Nelson including their 36 hole quarterfinal match in the 1946 PGA after which Nelson went into retirement.
 He also defeated Sam Snead to win the 1956 White Sulfur Springs Open.
 When South African Bobby Locke dominated the US tour in 1947, he defeated Oliver in a playoff at the All American Open and passed him for the win at the Canadian Open after Oliver broke the tournament scoring record.
 They finished in a tie for third at the 1946 US Open.
 Before being sidelined with cancer Oliver collected 145 top ten finishes, including 22 seconds and 17 thirds.